Skip to content

 What are good sensory activities for adults?

-How do I handle sensory overload in adults fast?
+How do I handle sensory overload at work?

-Is there a sensory processing disorder test for adults?
+Is there a real SPD test for adults online?

 Information only – not medical advice.